aziascreations/CircuitPython-CustomFileSystems/Notes/Bugs.md

 | getcwd           | ❌               | ✔                  | ❔                            |
 | rename           | ❌               | ✔                  | ❔                            |
 | utime            | ❌               | ✔                  | ❔                            |

+## MKFS
+TODO: It's missing a parameter in the documentation !

+## /rom mounting point
+TODO: Was throwing obtuse errors.